AlisAquilae/Academia/content/Notes/Literature Notes/Hydrogeology/Hiscock & Bense (2021)-Chapter 2.md

 to 0.1 (10%) for weathered crystalline rocks to 0.4–0.7 (40%–70%) for unconsolidated clay deposits.

 There is a distinction between primary porosity, which is the inherent character of a soil or rock matrix that developed during its formation, and secondary porosity.
 Secondary porosity may develop as a result of secondary physical and chemical weathering along the bedding planes and joints of indurated sediments such as limestones and sandstones, or as a result of structurally controlled regional fracturing and near-surface weathering in hard rocks such as igneous and metamorphic rocks.
-Where both primary and secondary porosities are present, a dual-porosity system is recognized, for
+Where both primary and secondary porosities are present, a dual-porosity system is recognized, for example as a result of fracturing and fissuring in porous sandstone or limestone.

+Not all the water contained in the pore space of a soil or rock can be viewed as being available to groundwater flow, particularly in fine grained or fractured aquifers.
+In an aquifer with a water table, the volume of water released from groundwater storage per unit surface area of aquifer per unit decline in the water table is known as the specific yield